Becoming an Education and Outreach Volunteer

 - Understand that you will be working with/or exposed to cleaning chemicals (safety equipment is provided), feces, urine, blood, raptor bodily fluids, and raw meat/organs (prey items).

 - Be able to meet the physical requirements of the position: walking/standing on concrete, uneven surfaces, in gravel, mud, dirt, snow, standing water, and ice.
-Physically active with the ability to kneel, bend, stretch, reach, and full body maneuverability.
+Physically active with the ability to kneel, bend, stretch, lift, reach, carry and full body maneuverability.
 Hand strength and grip ability with occasional fine finger dexterity.

 - Ability to work indoors and outdoors in all weather conditions and temperatures.